B\'ezier Gaussian Processes for Tall and Wide Data

 In response to this, there exist GP approximations built on simplices or grid-structures in the input space \citep{wilson2015kernel, pmlr-v84-gardner18a, kapoor2021skiing}.
 These take advantage of attractive fast linear algebra, but are often limited by memory in higher dimensions.
 Their advantage is the ability to fill the input space with structured points, so all observations have a close neighbour.

 We propose a new kernel for GP regression that requires neither matrix inversion nor determinant calculation -- GPs' two core computational sinners.
-Additionally, we cover the input space with exponentially many points, but introduce an approximation that grows only linearly in computational complexity.
+Additionally, we cover the input space\footnote{A limiting assumption of our kernel is its restriction to a box-bounded domain in the input space.} with exponentially many points, but introduce an approximation that grows only linearly in computational complexity.
 That is, our method scales linearly in both the number of data points \emph{and} the number of input dimensions, whilst being space-filling in the input domain.
-A limiting assumption of our kernel is its restriction to a box-bounded domain in the input space.

 GPs are indispensable to fields where uncertainty is a driver in decision-making mechanisms.
 Such fields include Bayesian optimisation, active learning and reinforcement learning.
 The critical decision mechanism is the exploration-exploitation trade-off.
 One ability useful in such fields is to assign high uncertainty to unexplored regions, just as does an exact GP.
 We show that our proposed model also assigns high uncertainty to unexplored regions, suggesting our model as well-suited to decision-making problems.